yacekmm/OutboxPattern/README.md

 # OutboxPattern: When simple API call is not enough
 Conference materials from Conference speech about Outbox Integration Pattern

+# Slides
+See pdf and pptx files on this repository

 # Abstract
 Here we are again: You need to call external API.
 What is your first approach?
 If it's friday - call simple sync REST and enjoy :) Implementation is simple, tests implemented instanty.